• CONNECT WITH A FINANCIAL PLANNER » CONTACT US | CALL: 1-323-905-4380 |

 The ideal candidate for a Personal Defined Benefit Plan for Small Business Owners

 Cash Balance or Defined Benefits Plans are best suited for small-business owners (including the self-employed) who are facing high tax bills and want to put away more money in a tax-deferred manner.
 For most of the many Defined Benefit plans I’ve set up over the years, lowering their tax bills now has been the main benefit objective.
 Financial security and saving for retirement come in a close second.
-Ideally, you would have the desire or ability to put away $70,000 to $500,000 or more for the next five to 10 years between your 401(K) and Defined Benefit Plan.
+Ideally, you would have the desire or ability to put away $70,000 to $500,000 or more for the next 5 to 10 years between your 401(K) and Defined Benefit Plan.
 The potential tax savings could easily top a million dollars over the next decade.

 Personal Defined Benefit Plan CASE STUDY: The Saver

-The business – let’s call it Really Smart Partners for discretion purposes –last year was getting killed on taxes as its income was expected to keep growing by leaps and bounds.
+The business – let’s call it Really Smart Partners for discretion purposes –was getting killed last year on taxes as its income was expected to keep growing by leaps and bounds.
 The 401(K) profit-sharing plan was modified, and a new Defined Benefit Cash Balance Plan was established to maximize the contributions the business owner was allowed to make into both.
 (Bigger contribution, bigger tax deferral) In this case, he already had several years of the maximum contributions saved in a taxable account.
 So even if business dropped off dramatically, he could still fully fund the plan over the next few years.
 The big tax savings now?
 Say hello to literally over $300,000 per year in additional potential tax-deferred contributions.

 What could your business do with an extra $150,000 in tax savings?